 The Cairngorms National Park is one of the most recognised and well-known parks to visit and explore, but there is much more beneath Scotland’s surface waiting to be discovered.

 Partnering with Scotland: The Big Picture, the European Safari Company is helping focus attention on special experience programmes, guided and led to showcase the rewilding movement.

 In contrast to the mainland, heading off to the Outer Hebrides by ferry brings dramatic coastal and island landscapes.
 Exploring Uist will bring you closer to the raw beauty of the area, its rich Gaelic culture and the amazing wildlife to be seen and discovered.
 Dolphin watching by kayak or boat, hiking trails and sea tours will fill your days and warm hospitality paired with delicious meals keep you coming back for more.

 While the activities of man have taken their toll, the rise of rewilding in Scotland now offers hope that the wild nature for which the country is rightly renowned can be restored.
-From Cairngorms Connect to the Coigach & Assynt Living Landscape initiative, today a growing number of inspirational rewilding projects are demonstrating how rewilding can benefit both people and wildlife.
+From Cairngorms Connect to Scotland: The Big Picture, and the Coigach & Assynt Living Landscape initiative, today a growing number of inspirational rewilding projects are demonstrating how rewilding can benefit both people and wildlife.

 A key element of rewilding is for communities to see the benefit in restoring wild landscapes and wildlife populations, by creating new economic opportunities which allow them to thrive.
 We believe healthy nature and healthy communities go hand in hand.
 Our Rewilding Retreats demonstrate and support this philosophy.